-In terms of Air Freight, weight and volume are very important.
-Air shipping companies will charge according to volume weight (also known as dimension weight) or actual weight depending on which is more expensive.
+In terms of air freight, namely, air freight transportation, weight and volume are very important.
+Air freight shipping companies will charge according to volume weight (also known as dimension weight) or actual weight depending on which is more expensive.
 The global rule of thumb for air freight is to calculate the value of volume weight by 167.
 If the volume weight exceeds the actual weight of us, according to the weight of the product, the volume weight becomes the chargeable weight.
 For example, in a typical season, air freight shipping logistics costs from China to the United States range from about $2.50 to $5.00 per kilogram, depending on the type of cargo you are transporting and the space available.

 In addition to the above costs, it will also include Security surcharges, Fuel surcharge, container handling fee, and airport transfer fee.
 For door-to-door costs, the price will also include air cargo services, such as Customs Brokerage Business pick-up, delivery of cargo insurance, and ancillary costs.